Recombinant RNase A

 Preparation Instructions

+Recommended concentration of RNase A is 1 to 100 µg/mL depending on the application.
 For removal of RNA from plasmid preparations use 10 μg/ml working solution and incubate sample for 1 hour at room temperature.
+For preparation of „blunt ends” of double-stranded cDNA use 100 ng/ml working solution.

-Stability storage at -20 °C
+Stabilitystorage at -20 °C

-RNase A is a very stable enzyme and solutions have been reported to withstand temperatures up to 100 °C. At 100 °C, an RNase A solution is most stable between pH 2.0 and 4.5
+Gproan recommends storage at -20 °C for solution and lyophilized powder to maintain stable for at least 3 years.
+RNase A is a very stable enzyme and solutions have been reported to withstand temperatures up to 100 °C. At 100 °C, an RNase A solution is most stable between pH 2.0 and 4.5.

 Precautions and Disclaimer